faizalrf/documentation/MariaDB-10.5-ES-Galera ActiveActive.md

 log_notice=on
 # Enable or disable the logging of messages whose syslog priority is warning
 log_warning=off
-# Enable or disable the logging of messages whose syslog priority is debug
-log_debug=off

 # List of servers in the Cluster
 [Galera-71]